LectureScribe Logo

 Meeting Bot:

-Notta Bot auto-joins Zoom, Meet, and Teams — similar to Otter.
+Notta Bot auto-joins Zoom, Meet, and Teams to transcribe your online lectures.

 Smart Summaries: